Inflaton perturbations through an Ultra-Slow Roll transition and Hamilton-Jacobi attractors: Introduction

-To understand USR and the associated dynamics of perturbations, we studied in \cite{Prokopec:2019srf} an analytically tractable model of the inflationary dynamics and long wavelength fluctuations of a scalar field sliding on a constant $V=V_0$ potential, using the Hamilton-Jacobi (HJ) formalism \cite{Salopek:1990jq}.
-We argued there that the system evolves from one HJ attractor, on which the long wavelength field slows down and field inhomogeneities decay (approaching an asymptotic point $\phi_0$ the values of which depend on the initial velocity), to a second HJ attractor where the field freely diffuses (without classical velocity) on the $V=V_0$ surface, which is simply the dynamics of a free massless scalar in de Sitter.
+To understand USR and the associated dynamics of perturbations, we studied in \cite{Prokopec:2019srf} an analytically tractable model of the inflationary dynamics and long wavelength fluctuations of a scalar field sliding on a constant $V=V_0$ potential, using the HJ formalism \cite{Salopek:1990jq}.
+We argued there that the system evolves from one HJ attractor, on which the long wavelength field slows down {(but always with $\dot{\phi}\neq 0$)} and field inhomogeneities decay (all spatial points asymptotically approaching a point $\phi_0$ the value of which depends on the initial velocity), to a second HJ attractor without classical velocity { ($\dot{\phi} = 0$)} where the field freely diffuses on the $V=V_0$ surface, which is simply the dynamics of a free massless scalar in de Sitter.
 An important point of the argument in \cite{Prokopec:2019srf} was that both decaying and constant $\phi$ behaviours were solutions of the HJ equation and both satisfied the momentum constraint in the long wavelength limit implicit in the HJ formalism.
 We used this idealized system to examine the transition to de Sitter, also aiming to understand the "quantum diffusion" regime of USR potentials that exhibit a quantum well \cite{Pattison:2017mbe}, including the effect of the field's velocity.
 Since these two HJ branches did not evolve into each other by classical HJ dynamics, the transition between them was triggered by field fluctuations exiting the Hubble radius (modeled as stochastic noise) and was termed the ``conveyor belt'' in \cite{Prokopec:2019srf}.

 In this work we test this HJ conveyor belt notion by using an analytic toy model representing a more general inflationary evolution that leads from a SR into an USR phase.
 Our findings can be summarized as follows: